IgorHeiden/ESP32InputPWMCalculator/README.md

 # ESP32InputPWMCalculator
-Code to calculate the frequency and duty cycle of a input PWM signal, using ESP-IDF
+Code to calculate the frequency and duty cycle of a input PWM signal, using the ESP32's MCPWM input capture peripheral with ESP-IDF framework.